 Liquidity is managed to ensure stable, reliable and cost effective sources of funds to satisfy demand for credit, deposit withdrawals and investment opportunities.
 Funding requirements are impacted by loan originations and refinancings, deposit balance changes, liability issuances and settlements and off balance sheet funding commitments.
 We consider and comply with various regulatory guidelines regarding required liquidity levels and periodically monitor our liquidity position in light of the changing economic environment and customer activity.
 Based on periodic liquidity assessments, we may alter our asset, liability and off balance sheet positions.
 The Company's Asset Liability Management Committee ("ALCO") monitors sources and uses of funds and modifies asset and liability positions as liquidity requirements change.

 This process, combined with our ability to raise funds in money and capital markets and through private placements, provides flexibility in managing the exposure to liquidity risk.

-Immediate liquid resources are available in cash which is primarily on deposit with the Federal Reserve Bank of San Francisco (the "FRB").
-As of March 31, 2017 and December 31, 2016, cash and cash equivalents were \$777.6 million and \$1.1 billion, respectively.
+Immediate liquid resources are available in cash, which is primarily on deposit with the Federal Reserve Bank of San Francisco (the "FRB").
+As of June 30, 2017 and December 31, 2016, cash and cash equivalents were \$1.2 billion and \$1.1 billion, respectively.
 Potential sources of liquidity also include investment securities in our available-for-sale portfolio.
-The carrying value of our available-for-sale investment securities were \$5.3 billion and \$5.1 billion as of March 31, 2017 and December 31, 2016, respectively.
-As of March 31, 2017 and December 31, 2016, we maintained our excess liquidity primarily in collateralized mortgage obligations issued by Ginnie Mae, the Federal National Mortgage Association ("Fannie Mae") and the Federal Home Loan Mortgage Corporation ("Freddie Mac").
-As of March 31, 2017 and December 31, 2016, our available-for-sale investment securities portfolio was comprised of securities with an average base duration of approximately 4.0 years and 3.8 years, respectively.
-Furthermore, as of March 31, 2017, we expect maturities and paydowns of approximately \$0.8 billion to occur over the next twelve months.
+The carrying value of our available-for-sale investment securities was \$5.1 billion as of both June 30, 2017 and December 31, 2016.
+As of June 30, 2017 and December 31, 2016, we maintained our excess liquidity primarily in collateralized mortgage obligations issued by Ginnie Mae, Fannie Mae and Freddie Mac.
+As of both June 30, 2017 and December 31, 2016, our available-for-sale investment securities portfolio was comprised of securities with an average base duration of approximately 3.8 years.
+Furthermore, as of June 30, 2017, we expect maturities and paydowns of approximately \$0.8 billion to occur over the next twelve months.
 These funds offer substantial resources to meet either new loan demand or to help offset reductions in our deposit funding base.
 Liquidity is further enhanced by our ability to pledge loans to access secured borrowings from the Federal Home Loan Bank of Des Moines (the "FHLB") and the FRB.
-As of March 31, 2017, we have borrowing capacity of \$1.7 billion from the FHLB and \$705.6 million from the FRB based on the amount of collateral pledged.
+As of June 30, 2017, we have borrowing capacity of \$1.8 billion from the FHLB and \$685.9 million from the FRB based on the amount of collateral pledged.

 Our core deposits have historically provided us with a long term source of stable and relatively lower cost of funding.
-As of both March 31, 2017 and December 31, 2016, our core deposits, defined as all deposits exclusive of time deposits exceeding \$250,000, totaled \$14.2 billion, which represented 84% and 85%, respectively, of our total deposits.
+Our core deposits, defined as all deposits exclusive of time deposits exceeding \$250,000, totaled \$14.6 billion as of June 30, 2017 and \$14.2 billion as of December 31, 2016, which represented 84% and 85%, respectively, of our total deposits.
 These core deposits are normally less volatile, often with customer relationships tied to other products offered by the Company.
 While we consider core deposits to be less volatile, deposit levels could decrease if interest rates increase significantly or if corporate customers increase investing activities and reduce deposit balances.

 The Company's routine funding requirements are expected to consist primarily of general corporate needs and dividends to be paid to our stockholders.
 We expect to meet these obligations from dividends paid by First Hawaiian Bank to the Parent.
-Additional sources of liquidity available to us include selling residential real estate loans in the secondary market, short term borrowings, and the issuance of long term debt and equity securities.
+Additional sources of liquidity available to us include selling residential real estate loans in the secondary market, short term borrowings and the issuance of long term debt and equity securities.